0. Introduction

 XXX’s management has ensured that the responsibilities and authorities for relevant roles are assigned communicated and understood within the organization.
 While assigning roles, responsibility, and authority, top management has considered and ensured that

-1. The quality management system conforms to the requirements of this API Q1 and/or ISO 29001:2020 standard.
+- The quality management system conforms to the requirements of this API Q1 standard.

-3. Reporting on the performance of the quality management system and on opportunities for improvement, in particular, to top management
+- Reporting on the performance of the quality management system and opportunities for improvement, in particular, to top management

 (Refer Organization Chart & Responsibilities, authorities & accountabilities)